 - Prioritize your health and happiness: It is often the case that people are so busy caring for others that they place their own needs on the back burner.
 Don’t do this.
 You are of no value to anyone else if you are sick or miserable.

 - Remind yourself of your positive qualities each day: By using positive affirmations, you will feel better about yourself and your ability to take on the day.

 - Make peace with your past: By letting go of old hurts, you aren’t letting those who caused you pain off the hook.
 Instead, you are allowing yourself to move forward in a way that enables you to embrace the present.

-- Don’t sabotage your health & happiness: Watch for destructive thoughts or behaviors that you may use unconsciously (i.e., causing chaos in a relationship out of fear of abandonment).
+- Don’t sabotage your health and happiness: Watch for destructive thoughts or behaviors that you may use unconsciously (e.g., causing chaos in a relationship out of fear of abandonment).

-- Watch out for black & white thinking: Do not fall into the black and white trap.
-For example, if trying to eat better and have a piece of cake, that’s okay.
+- Watch out for black-and-white thinking: Do not fall into the black-and-white trap.
+For example, if you’re trying to eat better and have a piece of cake, that’s okay.
 You are not a failure.
 Enjoy your cake, and continue to nurture yourself with healthier food next time.

 Radical self-love is the purest form of self-love.

 Taylor (2018, p.
 6) described it as “deeper, wider, and more expansive than anything we would call self-confidence or self-esteem… Including the word ‘radical’ offers us a self-love that is the root or origin of our relationship to ourselves.”

 Here are four ways to enhance radical self-love:

 1. Self-Love Sentence Stems